-This means that they are already part of the PVG scheme and will need to complete a shorter application form.
+This means that they are already part of the PVG scheme and will need to complete a shorter application form to have a valid PVG check with the group.

 Do I have to physically meet with applicants?

 Yes, you will need to physically verify ID documents as per requirements by Disclosure Scotland.
 It is a good idea to remind applicants to bring photocopies together with their original documentation, so you can sign and date copies.